 4-2 Advanced BIOS Features

 Selecting the "BIOS FEATURES SETUP" option in the CMOS SETUP UTILITY menu allows users to change system related parameters in the displayed menu.
-This menu shows all of the manufacturer's default values for this board.
+This menu shows all of the manufacturer's default values for the EP-8KTA+.